 Undisputed revolves around George "Iceman" Chambers (Ving Rhames), a character obviously modeled after Mike Tyson.
-The heavyweight boxing champion is sent to Sweetwater Prison after being charged with rape.
-There, his reputation throws him into the world of prison boxing, where a bout is arranged between him and Monroe Hutchen (Wesley Snipes), Sweetwaters anyweight boxing champion.
+The heavyweight boxing champion is sent to Sweetwater Prison after being convicted of rape.
+There, his reputation throws him into the world of prison boxing, where a bout is arranged between him and Monroe Hutchen (Wesley Snipes), Sweetwater’s "every weight" boxing champion.

 This film has the examples of: